Spanish Formosa: Surrender to the Dutch

 In 1642, the Spanish governor in Manila recalled most of his Formosa troops for an expedition in the Philippines.
 In August that year, to profit from the relatively undefended Spanish position, the Dutch returned to Keelung with four large ships, several smaller ships, and approximately 369 Dutch soldiers.
-A combination of Spaniards, Latin Americans, Formosan natives, and Kapampangan from the Philippines attempted to hold off the larger Dutch force.
+A combination of Spaniards, Americans, Formosan natives, and Kapampangan from the Philippines attempted to hold off the larger Dutch force.
 After six days of battle, the small force surrendered the fort and was returned to Manila defeated, giving up their flags and what little artillery that had remained with them.
 Sebastián Hurtado de Corcuera, governor-general of the Philippines, was blamed for the loss of Formosa and was eventually tried in court for his actions.
 Upon conviction, he was imprisoned for five years in the Philippines.
 Historians since Corcuera's time have chastised him for the loss of the settlement in Formosa but other factors, such as the limited military resources available for the defence of the remote territory, played a role in the loss.